 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.35% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pueblo of Acoma’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pueblo of Acoma’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Pueblo of Acoma is a somewhat ethnically-diverse town.
 The people who call Pueblo of Acoma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pueblo of Acoma residents report their race to be Native American, followed by White.
 Important ancestries of people in Pueblo of Acoma include Irish, German, African, Slovak, and English.